tkrausjr/image-mover/README.md

 # image-mover
-A simple application utility for Migrating Docker Images between Registries or entire Registries to a new Registry.
+A simple application utility for quickly moving Docker Images between registries.
+Use Cases include:

+1. Migrating lists of Docker Images between Registries.
+2. Populating a new Registry or Harbor instance quickly with Docker Images.
+3. Replicating the contents of one registry to another registry.

 ## Installation
 Run as a Docker Container or locally with Python already installed.